Six Years in Spain:

 No matter how deeply you delve into the local culture and no matter how often your colleagues joke that “tú eres más Canaria que el gofio”, this is not your land.

-I eat lunch at 2:00 and dinner at 9:00 and stuff my face with 12 grapes every New Year as the clock strikes 12.
-I know to order tinto de verano – not sangria – on a dizzyingly hot July afternoon and that Sunday afternoons in Madrid were created for vermouth and pinchos after a stroll through El Rastro market.
+I eat lunch at 2:00 and dinner at 10:00 and stuff my face with 12 grapes every New Year as the clock strikes 12.
+I know to order tinto de verano – not sangria – to keep cool beneath the dizzyingly hot July sun, and that Sunday afternoons in Madrid were created for vermouth and pinchos in La Latina after a stroll through El Rastro market.
 These things are second nature now, but they don’t belong to me.

-Every October I heat up hot wine and invite the gang over to carve pumpkins.
-I learnt to make pumpkin pie from scratch when I couldn’t find the canned stuff, and spent 3 full days dying Easter eggs with the kiddos at school.
+Every October I simmer hot wine with cinnamon, nutmeg and orange rinds and invite the gang over to carve pumpkins.
+I learnt to make pumpkin pie from scratch when I couldn’t find the canned stuff, and spent a full week dying Easter eggs with the kiddos at school.
 They humor me, but these things don’t belong to them.

 Coming from the perspective of a gringa who grew up in an immigrant community in LA, this resonates with me on a few different levels.
 This realization that the parents of my dearest friends have raised their families in a sort of cultural hybrid, as I’ll likely do if I have children here.

-I look back on Christmas’ making tamales with my friends’ grandmother, or collecting gold coins thrown out by Lolo on New Year’s Eve, and I realize how beautiful it was to have the opportunity to share in the traditions that had been guarded by the family for so many years.
+I look back on Christmas’ making tamales with my best friends’ grandmother, collecting gold coins thrown out by Lolo on New Year’s Eve, and eating long noodles for the promise of long life on Chinese New Year and I realize how beautiful it was to have had the opportunity to share in the traditions that had been guarded by these families for so many years.

 It’s so easy to take for granted the simple customs and traditions of your community, until you have no one to share them with.